apache/jackrabbit-oak/oak-doc/src/site/markdown/security/introduction.md

 ##### Mandatory and Optional Modules

-While Oak ships default implementation for all security modules listed above, it is important to understand that from an Oak point of view only authentication and authorization are mandatory for a functional Oak repository.
+While Oak ships default implementation for all security configurations listed above, only authentication and authorization are mandatory for a functional Oak repository.

 This is compliant with the security requirements defined by JSR 283 which defines API to login into the repository and mandates minimal permission evaluation,